Skip to main content

 • You have access to it

-You can set up anomaly alerting in the Nobl9 Web application, applying a YAML definition with sloctl apply, or using the Nobl9 Terraform provider.
+You can set up anomaly notifications in the Nobl9 Web application, applying a YAML definition with sloctl apply, or using the Nobl9 Terraform provider.

-To set up anomaly alerting in the Nobl9 Web application, select Notify me on data in Step 5 of the SLO wizard.
-Then, select your preferred alert method:
+To set up anomaly notifications in the Nobl9 Web application, select No data anomaly alert in Step 5 of the SLO wizard.
+Then, specify how long your SLO must wait for data before sending the notification and select your preferred alert method:

 no data alert